thomasgoldberger/softwarequality-without-testing/Part3-Softwarequality_without_testing.md

 or methods with 400 lines of code where you have absolutely no clue what happens with an input and even less idea what the output of the method is?

 To write code is your craftmanship, don't treat this lightly.
 A chef will keep his knives always sharp and clean.
 A developer must do the same.

-The book Clean Code by Robert C. Martin must read, but more importantly has to understand and then use everybody who works with code.
-Get involved in meetups and discussion about clean code practises, your code should be reviewed, and you must take the feedback and learn from it.
+The book Clean Code by Robert C. Martin is a must read for every developer, but more importantly one has to understand and then use the knowledge provided by the book.
+Get involved in meetups and discussion about clean code practises, your code should be reviewed, and you must take the feedback (not personally) and learn from it.
 Clean Code and your mindset around it, has to evolve.
 As a rule of thumb, if you look at code you wrote 6 months ago and you wouldn't change a thing, then you are stuck in your personal development, which keeps you from being an awesome developer.
-Plan your implementation with the SOLID principles in mind:

-* **S**ingle Responsibility Principle
-* **O**pen – Close Principle
-* **L**iskov substitution Principle
-* **I**nterface segregation Principle
-* **D**ependency inversion Principle

 And finally, if you learned nothing from the series and will take nothing away from it, think about one thing: